Nina Turner

-Turner supported Bernie Sanders in his 2016 presidential campaign, and became president of the Sanders-affiliated group Our Revolution in 2017.
+Turner was the Democratic nominee for Ohio Secretary of State in 2014, losing to incumbent Jon Husted.
+She supported Bernie Sanders in his 2016 presidential campaign, and became president of the Sanders-affiliated political action organization Our Revolution in 2017.
 She served as a national co-chair of Sanders's 2020 presidential campaign.
-Turner ran in the Democratic primary for 2021 special election for Ohio's 11th congressional district, and conceded the race after losing to Shontel Brown by a margin of 5.66% of the vote.
-Turner unsuccessfully challenged Brown for the seat again in 2022, garnering 33.5% of the vote to Brown's 66.5% in the Democratic primary.
+Turner twice ran in the Democratic primary for Ohio's 11th congressional district, losing the 2021 special election to Shontel Brown by a margin of 5.66%, and was again unsuccessful in 2022.

 Early life and education

 Turner is a native of Cleveland, Ohio.
-She was born Nina Hudson, to parents, Faye and Taalib, the first of seven children.
+She was born Nina Hudson, the first of seven children born to Faye and Taalib.
 Her father and mother separated by the time Turner was five years old.
 Her mother worked as a preacher and as a nurse's aide in a senior home, struggled with high blood pressure all her life and died in 1992 at the age of 42.

 Turner graduated from Cleveland's John F. Kennedy High School in 1986.
 She earned a Bachelor of Arts degree in history and a Master of Arts degree from Cleveland State University.

-She has an Associate in Arts degree from Cuyahoga Community College where she is now a tenured assistant professor of history.
+She has an Associate in Arts degree from Cuyahoga Community College, where she has been an assistant professor of history.

-Early career
+Career

-She began her professional career as an aide in 2001 to then-state Senator Rhine McLin.
-Turner worked for Cleveland Mayor Michael R. White.
+Turner began her professional career as legislative aide in 2001 to Ohio State Senate member Rhine McLin.
+Turner then worked for Cleveland Mayor Michael R. White.
 She later lobbied for the Cleveland Metropolitan School District at the state and federal levels.

 Cleveland City Council (2006–2008)

 Turner made a run for Cleveland City Council in 2001, but was defeated by the incumbent, Joe Jones.
-In November 2004, Jones resigned his City Council seat.
+In November 2004, Jones resigned his city council seat.
 His wife, Tonya Jones, was the top vote-getter in a September nine-way, non-partisan primary race to select a candidate to fill Jones' seat.
 In the November 2005 election, Turner defeated Tonya Jones to become the Council Member for Ward One, the first African American woman in the seat.

 Turner served on Cleveland City Council from 2006 to 2008.